Tim Berners-Lee: Policy work

-In June 2009, then-British prime minister Gordon Brown announced that Berners-Lee would work with the UK government to help make data more open and accessible on the Web, building on the work of the Power of Information Task Force.
-Berners-Lee and Professor Nigel Shadbolt are the two key figures behind data.gov.uk, a UK government project to open up almost all data acquired for official purposes for free reuse.
-Commenting on the opening up of Ordnance Survey data in April 2010, Berners-Lee said: "The changes signal a wider cultural change in government based on an assumption that information should be in the public domain unless there is a good reason not to—not the other way around."
-He went on to say: "Greater openness, accountability and transparency in Government will give people greater choice and make it easier for individuals to get more directly involved in issues that matter to them."
+By 2010, he created data.gov.uk alongside Nigel Shadbolt.
+Of the Ordnance Survey data in April 2010, Berners-Lee said: "The changes signal a wider cultural change in government based on an assumption that information should be in the public domain unless there is a good reason not to—not the other way around."
+He added: "Greater openness, accountability and transparency in Government will give people greater choice and make it easier for individuals to get more directly involved in issues that matter to them."

-In November 2009, Berners-Lee launched the World Wide Web Foundation (WWWF) in order to campaign to "advance the Web to empower humanity by launching transformative programs that build local capacity to leverage the Web as a medium for positive change".
+In November 2009, Berners-Lee launched the World Wide Web Foundation (WWWF).

-Berners-Lee is one of the pioneer voices in favour of net neutrality, and has expressed the view that ISPs should supply "connectivity with no strings attached", and should neither control nor monitor the browsing activities of customers without their expressed consent.
+Berners-Lee is one of the pioneer voices in favour of net neutrality, and has expressed the view that ISPs should supply "connectivity with no strings attached", neither controlling nor monitoring customers' browsing activity without their express consent.
 He advocates the idea that net neutrality is a kind of human network right: "Threats to the Internet, such as companies or governments that interfere with or snoop on Internet traffic, compromise basic human network rights."
 Berners-Lee participated in an open letter to the US Federal Communications Commission (FCC).
 He and 20 other Internet pioneers urged the FCC to cancel a vote on 14 December 2017 to uphold net neutrality.
 The letter was addressed to Senator Roger Wicker, Senator Brian Schatz, Representative Marsha Blackburn and Representative Michael F. Doyle.

+Berners-Lee was honoured as the "Inventor of the World Wide Web" during the 2012 Summer Olympics opening ceremony, in which he appeared working with a vintage NeXT Computer.
+He tweeted "This is for everyone" which appeared in LED lights attached to the chairs of the audience.
+In 2025, he released a book on the history of the Internet by the same name.

 Berners-Lee joined the board of advisors of start-up State.com, based in London.
-As of May 2012, he is president of the Open Data Institute, which he co-founded with Nigel Shadbolt in 2012.
+As of May 2012, he is president of the Open Data Institute, which he and Shadbolt co-founded in 2012.